 In which circumstances are IWVTAs withdrawn?

 How can a manufacturer ensure its vehicle remains covered by an IWVTA when new requirements become applicable in UN R0?

+How are approvals to UN Regulation No. 0 affected, if the scope of a Regulation listed in Annex 4 of Regulation No.0 is modified?

 2) Rights and Obligation of Contracting Parties applying UN Regulation No.0